yuval-reshef/StreamVC/README.md

  - C (scale parameter) = 64, D (embedding dimensionality) = 64.
  - No [FiLM](https://arxiv.org/pdf/1709.07871.pdf) (Feature-wise Linear Modulation) conditioning.
  - [Implementation](https://github.com/lucidrains/audiolm-pytorch/blob/main/audiolm_pytorch/soundstream.py) of SoundStream in AudioLM repo.
  - Streaming-aware convolution modules which were introduced in [KWS-Streaming](https://arxiv.org/pdf/2005.06720.pdf) and extended in [Streaming-SEANet](https://arxiv.org/pdf/2010.10677.pdf) should be used for inference.
-They have an official [TensorFlow/Keras implementation](https://github.com/google-research/google-research/tree/master/kws_streaming) but not in pytorch.
-Maybe [pytorch-tcn](https://github.com/paul-krug/pytorch-tcn/tree/main) but I don't think it's the same thing.
+They have an official [TensorFlow/Keras implementation](https://github.com/google-research/google-research/tree/master/kws_streaming) but not in pytorch. [pytorch-tcn](https://github.com/paul-krug/pytorch-tcn/tree/main) has a streaming implementation for a casual convolution.
 - [ ] (2) Speech Encoder
  - Same as (1).
  - C = 32, D = 64.